 Breakout Rooms have been introduced

-Connect your organization to publishing tasks
+Connect your organization with job publishing

 New partnerships simplify planning